shakilmith/documentaion/jpa/jpa-one-to-many-mapping/index.md

 `}/>

 You see, there are three Library objects b1, b2, b3 and add them to book_list.
-The, we create a student object with necessary data.
+Then, we create a student object with necessary data.
 Then, we persist (save) the Student object to database by EntityManager persist method.

 5. Run the DemoPersistent class.
-If everything is going well you see in the mysql workbench or mysql command line tool the folloing schema:
+If everything is going well you see in the mysql workbench or mysql command line tool the following schema:
-Note: 3 tables will be created by running DemoPersisten class.
+Note: 3 tables will be created by running DemoPersistent class.

-student table - it cointains s_id, s_name column
+student table - it contains s_id, s_name column
-library tablle - it contains b_id, b_name column and
+library table - it contains b_id, b_name column and
 student_library table - it contains the s_id and b_id column.

 <Code code={`